engtuncay/engtuncay.github.io/javascript/notes-jst/jst-07-class.md

 ```
 (???)

-TBC - 20251121 - 2322

-ES6 simplified these steps by using the extends and super keywords.
+ES6 simplified these steps by using the `extends` and `super` keywords.

 The following example defines the Animal and Bird classes and establishes the inheritance through the extends and super keywords.